plantuml/glossa/brackex.md

 ### 5.3.
 Alphanumeric Classes and Extended Variants

 - **`〴an`**
-  *Description:* Denotes the set of alphanumeric characters (letters and digits).
+  *Description:* Denotes the set of alphanumeric characters (letters and digits) as defined by Unicode.
+This definition is much broader than that of `〴w` or `〴d`, which remain limited to the basic ASCII character set.

 - **`〴_an`**
   *Description:* Includes alphanumeric characters plus the underscore (`_`).